skade/yakshav.es/_sources/non-thoughts-on-the-osi.md

 In summary, I would say that these 3 communities aggressively pushed the needle of what's practice in open source.
 Especially in my local area, in Berlin, this can be seen through the success of non-profits like OpenTechSchool, which is technology-independent, but driven by members of those 3 communities.
-Over the course of its first 5 years, OTS has had over 1000 meetups with over 10000 attendees!

 I am along for that ride - first RailsConf Europe attendance in 2008, first organisational work in 2010, with germany.rb, the German Ruby meetup, then eurucamp in 2012, the Rust Meetup under OTS since 2014 and RustFest since 2016.
 I started contributing to the Padrino webframework in 2011, and to Rust in 2014.
 Present tense, because this is a great ride.